 Candidates seeking a license to teach in Oregon who successfully complete any of the licensure options offered by Lewis & Clark and all state-required tests (p.
-72) receive institutional recommendation to the Oregon Teacher Standards and Practices Commission (TSPC).
+79) and performance assessments receive institutional recommendation to the Oregon Teacher Standards and Practices Commission (TSPC).